 Since I’ve never gotten my grubby hands on an original 5f2 or 5e2, everything I’ve learned has come from schematics, sound samples, video clips, other people’s blog posts, and discussion boards.
 But from what I do know, the main differences between this build and a ‘canonical’ 5f2/5e2 are:

-1. Different location for the ‘tone’ control.
-I put ‘tone’ in quotes because it’s just a low-pass filter.
+1. Different configuration and location for the ‘tone’ control.
+I put ‘tone’ in quotes because in my version, it’s just a low-pass filter pretty much like the one in a Rat pedal.
 For this build, ‘tone’ is situated after the second triode just before the power stage, as a 10n capacitor to ground and a 250k pot.

 2. Larger values for the B+ filter capacitors.
 The 5f2 used ~= 8uF whereas this build uses a 10uF after the rectifier, and 47uF for B+2 and B+3.